-The State Building

-Commission has adopted

-rules to provide for

-consistent, concurrent and

-expeditious reviews for

-State and Community

-College capital

-improvement projects.
+The State Building Commission has adopted rules to provide for consistent, concurrent and expeditious reviews for State and Community College capital improvement projects.
+The following review timeframes apply to any State regulatory Agency that reviews and approves or permits these projects, except where other applicable statutes may define other timeframes.
 The times given are calendar days from receipt of submittal until completion of the review for each discipline of review required.